NumanKartall/allthejavamyprojets/README.md

-# all the java my minimal projects
+# all the java my mini projects